prashant-hariharan/eks-demo/README.md

 ## Step-06: Install ALB Controller (OPTIONAL)

 **this step is to enable the kubernetes cluster to enable using ingress via Application load balancers**

+**Ingress is the most useful if you want to expose multiple services under the same IP address, and these services all use the same L7 protocol (typically HTTP).
+You only pay for one load balancer and you can get a lot of features out of the box (like SSL, Auth, Routing, etc)**

 - Download Latest IAM policy document